I3S-ESSnet/ExampleServices/README.md

 ## Development environment

-The first example services is using C# for the web api and for front end React.js.
+The first example services is using C# for the web api and for front end ReactJS.

 Visual Code is used together with Node.js and npm (node package manager)

 Visual Code can be downloaded here: <https://code.visualstudio.com/download>

 Node.js is found here : <https://nodejs.org/en/download/>

+Together with .NET Core 3.1 SDK: <https://dotnet.microsoft.com/download/dotnet-core/3.1>

 ## Scenarios